 Thank you for informing me of your hiring decision.

-While I must say I am disappointed to hear that I was not selected for the position of [Title], I sincerely appreciate the opportunity to talk with your company and find out more about the great work that you are doing.
+While I am disappointed I was not selected for the position, I appreciate the opportunity to talk with you and learn about your company.

 Again, thank you for your time and for considering me for the position.
 I wish you and [Company] the best of luck.

-In this email, the candidate has covered all the core points to make in a response to job rejection.
+In this email, the candidate has covered all the core elements of a response to job rejection.
 First, the candidate thanked the interviewer.
 Second, the candidate asked if they can be kept in mind for future positions.
-Finally, the candidate has sought feedback—which is optional, but a good way to learn more about why you were not chosen for a job.
+Finally, the candidate has sought feedback.
+This is optional, but it’s a good way to learn more about why you were not chosen for a job.

-The response email you write should be no more than a few sentences long, to maximize the chances of the hiring manager reading your email.
+The follow-up email should be no more than a few sentences long to maximize the chances of the hiring manager reading your email.

-Writing a job rejection email is a good way to maintain a positive relationship with a company even though you may not have been selected to work for their organization.
+Writing a job rejection response email is a good way to maintain a positive relationship with a company.

-The follow-up email you send to a company is an opportunity to show that you appreciate them considering you for the job, and, optionally, to seek feedback on why you were not considered to be the best fit for the job.
+The follow-up email is an opportunity to show that you appreciate them considering you for the job and to seek potential feedback.

-By following the tips in this article, you should have no trouble writing a response to a job rejection email that makes you appear professional and gracious.
+By following the tips in this article, you should have no trouble writing a professional and gracious response to a job rejection email.